Last week, we profiled William & Mary alum Mike Tomlin. Guess what? William & Mary has TWO head coaches in the NFL. That’s right, two.

 Sean McDermott Hired by the Buffalo Bills on January 11th, 2017

-We absolutely love the pickup by the Bills.
-McDermott becomes the second William and Mary grad currently in the NFL, along with Mike Tomlin.
-McDermott is known for his defensive mind and will seek to take a talented Bills defense and make them elite.
+We absolutely loved the pickup by the Bills.
+McDermott became the second William and Mary grad currently head coaching in the NFL, along with Mike Tomlin.

 “McDermott’s playing career was self-made at the college level.
 He went from a walk at William & Mary to team captain by his senior season.
 For two of those seasons Pittsburgh head coach Mike Tomlin was a teammate of McDermott’s with the Tribe.Tomlin was a star receiver while McDermott, by the close of his college playing career, was an All-ECAC safety.